This week I saved a homeless family #AGjustdidit

 I remembered all the times I talked about tribe, community, and voluntary solutions, and I told my Seargeant At Arms to call his friend and tell him to come over.

 Instantly my house of broken dreams became the miracle in his life that saved his family from homelessness.
 He is going to help finish the remodel, and I am not charging him rent, so he can build a nest egg.

 In January he will move his family to a home he provided them, with all the pride that comes with it.
-I will move back there, and if things continue to evolve the way they have it will once again be a home filled with love and the laughter of happy children, and a beautiful woman waiting with a smile when I return from my labors.
+Who knows, maybe one day it will once again be a home filled with love and the laughter of happy children, perhaps even a beautiful woman waiting with a smile when I return from my labors.

 I will add another member to my tribe and gain a lifelong brother.
 I provided my community with a voluntary solution based on beliefs I advocate among them, and made my words actions before them and the tribe I lead.

 Those of you who donated money to help my family in the wake of Alexander’s death and my subsequent motorcycle accident made a good investment.

 Thank you.
 I want you to know I am paying it forward.

 Imagine if we all chose selflessness and compassion, rather than leave people to beg from the government……which then turns around and extorts the entire public.

 We could make government unnecessary.